Celebrating our neuro-diverse lives across the region ...

 |

-AUTUMN 2025 RECOCO Provides a peer led, peer delivered education and support service where people can learn from each other’s insights, skills and lived experience.
+RECOCO Provides a peer led, peer delivered education and support service where people can learn from each other’s insights, skills and lived experience.
 To check out the kind of courses and activities that they facilitate that you may be interested in attending, their quarterly prospectus is a great starting point.
 In printed form and downloadable PDF from Recoco www.recoverycoco.com/ See also below ...

 Your browser does not support viewing this document.
 Click here to download the document.